Balikatan 2026: 317th AW conducts MEO, arrives in Philippines

+This training enables Mission-Ready Airmen to support Agile Combat Employment concepts with a reduced footprint.
+“Our Airmen prove that not only can the 317th AW deliver assets to some of the most remote landing zones, but that we can do so with NCOs leading and operating at the highest level,” said Diehl.
+These combined efforts directly support the maintenance of high-level military readiness required to respond to potential crises or contingencies.

+Chief Master Sgt.
+Martin Castillo, 317th AW command chief, emphasized that the wing is focused on executing these operations at scale to strengthen regional deterrence.
+“A free and open Indo-Pacific remains the objective,” said Castillo.
+“This is the 317th AW’s third iteration of Exercise Balikatan, and each iteration increases the speed, precision and confidence our Airmen bring to the mission.”

-U.S. Airmen assigned to the 317th Airlift Wing and 7th Bomb Wing conduct a C-130J Super Hercules Maximum Endurance Operation from Dyess Air Force Base, Texas, to Clark Air Base, Philippines, en route to Exercise Balikatan 2026, April 15-17, 2026.
-Balikatan is a longstanding annual exercise between the Armed Forces of the Philippines and U.S. military designed to strengthen our ironclad alliance, improve our capable combined force, and demonstrate our commitment to regional security and stability.
-(U.S. Air Force video by Senior Airman Jade M. Caldwell)
+Balikatan is a longstanding annual exercise between the Armed Forces of the Philippines and the U.S. military designed to strengthen the alliance, improve combined capabilities and demonstrate a shared commitment to regional security and stability.

 |Date Taken: